uber-research/sbnet/README.md

-# SBNets
+# SBNet

-This repository implements Sparse Block's Networks paper as a TensorFlow custom operations library.
+This repository implements Sparse Blocks Network paper ([blog post](https://eng.uber.com/sbnet), [arXiv](https://arxiv.org/abs/1801.02108)) as a TensorFlow custom operations library.
 It also includes a Python implementation of sparse ResNet blocks and gradients based on SBNet architecture as well as a perf comparison benchmark for Submanifold Sparse Convolutional Networks.

 ## Prerequisites